 - On street dining is not permitted in bus zones, abutting tram stops or clearways.

 - On street dining must be at least one parking spot directly abutting the food premises and cannot be on the opposite side of the street.

 - On street dining will not be considered where a 3 metre width for through traffic cannot be maintained.

 - On street dining is not permitted within 1 metre of a fire hydrant or 3 metres from a post box.

-However, if your hospitality business will not be able to implement roadside dining and you have the support of surrounding businesses to change signed restrictions in the immediate area please include this in your application for us to review.
+However, if your hospitality business is unable to implement roadside dining and you have the support of neighbouring businesses to change signed restrictions in the immediate area, include this in your application for review.

 Operation and management of roadside dining